Generic PCB design guidelines

 • Should print good solid black with no toner holes;

 The next important thing in PCB development is Photoresist PCB laminate.
-It has to be good quality especially when dealing with small tracks.
-If you use pre-coated PCB, then inspect if there is no scratches in covering, check the PCB age.
-When handling just avoid direct sunlight and unnecessary light exposure.
+It has to be of good quality, especially when dealing with small tracks.
+If you use a pre-coated PCB, inspect if there are no scratches in the covering and check the PCB age.
+When handling, just avoid direct sunlight and unnecessary light exposure.
 And develop just after exposure.
 If you decide to spray photoresist by yourself, remember that area should be clean from dust.
-It works for low resolution boards, but for higher resolution, I would recommend buying pre-coated boards.
+It works for low-resolution boards, but for higher resolution, I would recommend buying pre-coated boards.

 • Don’t use shortwave lamps;

-• Use more tubes than one – this makes light more even;
+• Use more tubes than one – this makes the light more even;

-• Use timer to make exact exposure timing.
+• Use a timer to make exact exposure timing.

-For developing boards I don’t recommend to use sodium hydroxide.
+For developing boards, I don’t recommend using sodium hydroxide.
 This is dreadful stuff.
-It is sensitive to temperature and concentration and it is aggressive chemical.
+It is sensitive to temperature and concentration, and it is an aggressive chemical.
 It may easily strip all photoresist.
-Solution doesn’t last long.
-Better use silicate based products.
+The solution doesn’t last long.
+Better use silicate-based products.
 This isn’t sensitive to temperature or concentration.
 It is hard to overdevelop.
-Solution lasts much longer and you can make stronger solution for faster developing.
-As this would be your PCB killing by using sodium hydroxide.
+Solution lasts much longer, and you can make stronger solutions for faster development.
+This would be your PCB killing by using sodium hydroxide.

-Fro etching I would not recommend to use ferric chloride.
+Fro etching, I would not recommend using ferric chloride.
 This is really messy stuff.
-But if so, then avoid any contact with metal as it attack almost any metal.
-Use plastic or glass tank.
-As better alternative use Ammonium persuphate.
-As this is transparent solution, doesn’t mess, it is not aggressive as ferric chloride.
-But it gives even better result in etching.
-It usually doesn’t etch under the track what is important when board is high resolution.
+But if so, then avoid any contact with metal as it attacks almost any metal.
+Use plastic or glass tank as a better alternative use Ammonium persulphate.
+As this is a transparent solution, it doesn’t mess, and it is not aggressive as ferric chloride.
+But it gives an even better result in etching.
+It usually doesn’t etch under the track what is important when the board is high resolution.

-This is only generic guidelines of making PCB.
-Further I would recommend reading following sources:
+These are only general guidelines for making PCB.
+Further, I would recommend reading the following sources:

 AVR controlled signal generator-1 layer PCB prototype